-The following national organizations offer a variety of safety and injury prevention programs described below.
+The following organizations offer safety and injury prevention programs.

-- Car Safety Seats and Transportation Safety.
-This site provides important safety rules for use of car safety seats.
-The site also has some frequently asked questions about car safety seats and includes information on air bag safety, a booster seat teaching tool and teen driver safety.
+- Important rules for use of car safety seats.
+The site also has frequently asked questions about car safety seats and other transportation safety issues, including air bag safety, a booster seat teaching tool and teen driver safety.

 The CDC has a variety of topics on injury and violence prevention.
 Each fact sheet tells who is at risk for various injuries and how the risk of injury can be reduced.

-This site has safety tips on various injury prevention topics.
+This site has safety tips on injury prevention.

 MADD provides information on programs to stop drunk driving and help support victims.

-- Safe Party Guide: (En Espanol tambien) Provides myths and facts about drinking and driving, drunk driving statistics, how to spot a drunk driver, and issues of social responsibility.
+- Safe Party Guide: provides myths and facts about drinking and driving, drunk driving statistics, how to spot a drunk driver and issues of social responsibility

 National Highway Traffic Safety Administration